-Provides rich academic experiences to qualified students.
-The curriculum encourages students to be self-reflective about their own intellectual processes and to become more aware of the requirements of academic discourse in the humanities and social sciences.
-For additional information, including program entry requirements, please refer to the degree program information or contact the Division of Liberal Studies at 215-751-8450, Room BR-21.
+This option provides rich academic experiences to qualified students.
+The curriculum encourages you to be self-reflective about your own intellectual processes and to become more aware of the requirements of academic discourse in the humanities and social sciences.
+For additional information, including program entry requirements, please refer to teh degree program information or contact the Division of Liberal Studies at 215-751-8450, Room BR-21.